arkency/posts/posts/2024-07-01-smooth-ruby-and-rails-upgrades.md

 When upgrading Ruby, there is also a way to split the scope of the upgrade into smaller steps.

 Ruby comes with a set of standard libraries that are bundled with the interpreter.
-You probably won't find them in the Gemfile but there is a high chance that you rely on them.
+You probably won't find them in the Gemfile, but it's highly likely that your application relies heavily on their specific behavior.

 Each Ruby version comes with a different set of standard libraries.
 Some of them are removed, some are added, and some are updated.
 Hopefully, you can easily verify which libraries are impacted by the upgrade.
 I use the [stdgems.org](https://stdgems.org) website for that purpose.

-If you notice some important libraries change in the next Ruby version, you can start by updating them first.
+If you notice any important changes to libraries in the next Ruby version, start by updating them first.
 This will require explicit specification in the Gemfile, but it's worth it.
-Again, it will make the actual Ruby version change smoother.
+Doing so will help make the actual Ruby version change smoother.